ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 This document contains non-normative examples of partial and complete HTTP messages, JSON structures, URLs, query components, keys, and other elements.
 Some examples use a single trailing backslash '\' to indicate line wrapping for long values, as per {{!RFC8792}}.
 The `\` character and leading spaces on wrapped lines are not part of the value.

+Terminology specific to GNAP is defined in the terminology section of the core specification {{I-D.ietf-gnap-core-protocol}}.

 # Access Token Formats {#structure}

 When the AS issues an access token for use at an RS, the RS